“Just societies cannot be run by big money or armed forces with their too narrow agendas.” – Plato

 A political solution would allow for bringing all those combat-experienced Hezbollah forces back to Lebanon to secure its southern border; and yes, they might bring back the weapons they have been using in Syria.
 So an Israeli attack on Syria’s air defenses would put both Russia and the US in an awkward position, regarding how they could go along with that at this point in the Syria War.

 Is Bibi trying to bait Russia into using its air defenses against Israeli planes attacking the Syrian army?
 And if that were done, would Bibi call on big brother Trump to support its ally Israel by helping it take out the Russia air defenses to “protect Israel”?
 I fear there are those that will do anything to derail Syria’s escaping the Balkanization fate that had been chosen for it.

 Jim W. Dean, managing editor for Veterans Today, producer/host of Heritage TV Atlanta, specially for the online magazine “New Eastern Outlook”.

-Posted by Jim W. Dean, Managing Editor on March 23, 2017, With 1704 Reads Filed under Government & Politics.
+Posted by Jim W. Dean, Managing Editor on March 23, 2017, With 1717 Reads Filed under Government & Politics.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.